CRUISE BOOM PREMIERES ON PBS.ORG & STATIONS AROUND THE COUNTRY ON SEPTEMBER 14, 2024

 The film explores the complexities of growth and change in Sitka, Alaska, home to the Lingít Aaní (Tlingit).
 It’s a town surrounded by mountains and ocean, with a large mom and pop fishing fleet and a pulp mill that shut down years ago.
 Cruise Boom is about a place confronted with a situation it did not plan for working together to make it work, provoking questions about how a community guides its future, how much tourism is enough and who benefits from the industry.

-Our goal with Cruise Boom is a film that works for multiple audiences, near and far, as we’ve done with films like Eating Alaska and Tracing Roots.
+We made Cruise Boom to be a film that works for multiple audiences, near and far, as we’ve done with films like Eating Alaska and Tracing Roots including community screenings, educational screenings on college campus and in classrooms, and for broadcast/streaming Cruise Boom on public broadcasting.

 This film ignited all of the questions, concerns, joys and fears that it was meant to.